gBatiista/microservices-students-nestjs/README.md

 ## Description

-This application is a dockerized CRUD built using Node.js with the Nest.js framework and TypeScript where each part of CRUD is a microservice that connects to a Postgres database through Prisma ORM using JWT authentication system, being able to CRUD students and users.
+This application is a dockerized CRUD built using Node.js with the Nest.js framework and TypeScript where each part of CRUD is a microservice using KAFKA communication that connects to a Postgres database through Prisma ORM using JWT authentication system, being able to CRUD students and users.

 ## Installation